oracle-devrel/oci-ai-industry-dbsolutions/ai-for-financialservices/ai-oda-create/ai-oda-create.md

 This article provides a comprehensive walkthrough of creating a chatbot using Oracle Digital Assistant (ODA) and integrating it with Oracle APEX.
 Through 15 hands-on tasks, readers will learn how to:

 - Provision Oracle Digital Assistant from OCI services and create a new skill
-- Develop a knowledge document for FAQs and train the model
+- Develop a knowledge document for FAQS and train the Model
 - Preview and refine the model and skill
 - Enhance the chatbot with auto-complete suggestions and utterances
 - Create a web channel for the skill and configure settings